Equisetidae

 Equisetidae is one of the four subclasses of Polypodiopsida (ferns), a group of vascular plants with a fossil record going back to the Devonian.
 They are commonly known as horsetails.
 They typically grow in wet areas, with whorls of needle-like branches radiating at regular intervals from a single vertical stem.

 The Equisetidae were formerly regarded as a separate division of spore plants and called Equisetophyta, Arthrophyta, Calamophyta or Sphenophyta.
 When treated as a class, the names Equisetopsida s.s. and Sphenopsida have also been used.
 They are now recognized as rather close relatives of the ferns (Polypodiopsida) of which they form a specialized lineage.
 However, the division between the horsetails and the other ferns is so ancient that many botanists, especially paleobotanists, still regard this group as fundamentally separate at the higher level.
+The only living genus is Equisetum.